 This post might contain affiliate links.
 This means that if you decide to purchase items through the links I have shared, I may earn a small commission (at no extra cost to you).
 Thank you for supporting the time and work I put into this website and pattern designing.

 This pattern is available for free here on my blog.
-An ad-free, neatly formatted, printer friendly version is also available for free in my Ravelry shop.
-Click the buttons below to take you directly to the shop!
+An ad-free, neatly formatted, printer friendly version is also available for in my Etsy and Ravelry shops.
+Click the buttons below to take you there!

 You may sell items completed from this pattern but please provide credit back to Sweet Bee Crochet and if possible, link back to the pattern location.
 You may not sell this written pattern or use my photos without consent.
 You may not use my photos to sell your completed items.